micmejia/bible-dump/NKJV/Joel/Joel 1.md

 The seed shrivels under the clods, Storehouses are in shambles; Barns are broken down, For the grain has withered.

 ###### 18
 How the animals groan!
-The herds of cattle are restless, Because they have no pasture; Even the flocks of sheep [^d]suffer punishment.
+The herds of cattle are restless, Because they have no pasture; Even the flocks of sheep suffer punishment.

 ###### 19
-O Lord, to You I cry out; For fire has devoured the [^e]open pastures, And a flame has burned all the trees of the field.
+O Lord, to You I cry out; For fire has devoured the open pastures, And a flame has burned all the trees of the field.

 ###### 20
-The beasts of the field also cry out to You, For the water brooks are dried up, And fire has devoured the [^f]open pastures.
+The beasts of the field also cry out to You, For the water brooks are dried up, And fire has devoured the open pastures.